Sacramento, California: Higher education

 The Los Rios Community College District consists of several two-year colleges in the Sacramento area—American River College, Cosumnes River College, Sacramento City College, and Folsom Lake College, plus a large number of outreach centers for those colleges.
 Sierra College is on the outskirts of Sacramento in Rocklin.

 The University of the Pacific has its Sacramento Campus in the Oak Park neighborhood of Sacramento.
 The campus has long included McGeorge School of Law and in 2015 was expanded to become a comprehensive graduate and professional campus, including programs in analytics, business, education, health sciences, and public policy.
 The National University Sacramento regional campus offers bachelor's and master's degrees in business, education, health-care and teaching credential programs.

 The University of San Francisco has one of its four regional campuses in Sacramento.
 At the undergraduate level, they offer degrees in Applied Economics, Information Systems, Organizational Behavior and Leadership, and Public Administration.
 At the graduate level, Master's programs are offered in Information Security and Assurance, Information Systems, Organization Development, Project Management, Public Administration, Nonprofit Administration, and Counseling.

 The private University of Southern California has an extension in downtown Sacramento, called the State Capital Center.
 The campus, taught by main campus professors, Sacramento-based professors, and practitioners in the State Capitol and state agencies, offers Master of Public Administration, Masters of Public Policy, and Master of Public Health degrees.

 Epic Bible College and the Professional School of Psychology are also based in Sacramento.
 Western Seminary has one of its four campuses in Sacramento, which opened on the campus of Arcade Church in 1991.
 Western is an evangelical, Christian graduate school that provides theological training for students who hope to serve in a variety of ministry roles including pastors, marriage and family therapists, educators, missionaries, and lay leadership.
 The Sacramento campus offers four master's degrees and a variety of other graduate-level programs.

 The McGeorge School of Law of the University of the Pacific is a law school in the Oak Park neighborhood.

 A satellite campus of Alliant International University offers graduate and undergraduate programs of study.

+Carrington College, a for-profit institution, maintains a campus in Sacramento serving 2200 students.
+The school offers five programs in the healthcare professions.

 The Art Institute of California – Sacramento was established in 2007 and is a branch of The Art Institute of California – Los Angeles.
 The school is focused on educating students in the field of commercial arts.
 The school offers both a Bachelor of Science and an Associate of Science degree, as well as diplomas in some areas of study.
 Some majors the school offers are Digital Film-making & Video Production, Culinary Management, Graphic Design, and Game Art & Design.
 The school has since been closed.

 On J Street, there is the Lincoln Law School of Sacramento, a private, evening-only law school program with a strong legal presence in the region.

 The Universal Technical Institute (UTI) is in Sacramento; it offers automotive programs in auto mechanics, auto body, and diesel.